 - 4.5.1.
 Considering the energy available, energy sales and T&D loss projections discussed in previous sections, JBVNL has worked out the Energy Balance for the FY 2023-24.
 For the purpose of power purchase, the above available allocated capacity of various central generating stations and own generating stations has been considered. - 4.5.2.
-JBVNL would like to submit that power purchased from various sources has been segregated into different heads, while calculating the energy balance for the control period. - Power Purchase from Outside JSEB Boundary-sourced from NTPC, NHPC, PTC, APNRL, part of TVNL, NVVNL, SECI and RE (Wind) - Energy Input Directly to State Transmission System- Input of power from TVNL directly
+JBVNL would like to submit that power purchased from various sources has been segregated into different heads, while calculating the energy balance for the control period. - Power Purchase from Outside JSEB Boundary- sourced from NTPC, NHPC, PTC, APNRL, part of TVNL, NVVNL, SECI and RE (Wind) - Energy Input Directly to State Transmission System- Input of power from TVNL directly to State Transmission System - Energy Input through Renewables sources- Input from Solar IPPs selected through JREDA - State-owned Generation- PTPS, SHPS, Rungta Mines, ABCIL and Inland Power - Direct Input of Energy to Distribution System- DVC and Solar IPPs.

-- to State Transmission System - Energy Input through Renewables sources- Input from Solar IPPs selected through JREDA - State-owned Generation-PTPS, SHPS, Rungta Mines, ABCIL and Inland Power - Direct Input of Energy to Distribution System-DVC and Solar IPPs. - 4.5.3.
-JBVNL considers Inter-State Transmission Losses at 3% of all power purchase from external sources considering Point of Connection (PoC) withdrawal losses for Jharkhand and PoC injection losses of various power plants with which it has PPA.
-Thereafter, JBVNL considered the Intra-State Transmission Loss @10.46% based on actual intra state transmission loses for FY 2021-22.
+external sources considering Point of Connection (PoC) withdrawal losses for Jharkhand and PoC injection losses of various power plants with which it has PPA.
+Thereafter, JBVNL considered the Intra-State Transmission Loss @10.41% based on actual intra state transmission loses for FY 2021-22.
 It may be seen that Intra-State Transmission Losses of JUSNL is at very high level.
 This may be due to sub-optimal upkeep of transmission system by JUSNL.
-The Hon'ble Commission is requested to direct JUSNL to improve its system including increase in voltage level to reduce losses and requested to allow the intra-state losses on actual basis. - 4.5.4.
+The Hon'ble Commission is requested to direct JUSNL to improve its system including increase in voltage level to reduce losses and requested to allow the intra-state losses on actual basis.

+4.5.4.
 Based on the information provided above, Energy Balance of JBVNL for 2023-24 is provided in the Table below: